wnharper/rendevouz/README.txt

 The default filter is 'This week' which will show appointments in the current week.
 You can change this filter using the radio buttons near the top.
 On this screen you can create, edit or delete appointments.
+You can view more appointment information (columns) by clicking '+' sign in the table.

 The purple navigation bar down the left hand side will allow you to navigate to the customers screen where you can view, create, edit or delete customers.